 Some customer support departments might also have libraries of personal macros.
 In some cases, tags are used to indicate the Intent of tickets.
 If tags are used consistently, they carry important information that can be used to classify the sentences.

-If you're unsure about how to export data, feel free to reach out to us at email@example.com!
+Unsure how to export data?
+Reach out to us at firstname.lastname@example.org!

-From the data analysis, you will be able to define your list of Intents.
+From the data analysis, you can define your list of Intents.
 We recommend that you:

-- try to find questions that can be covered by the same Intent;
+- try to find questions that the same Intent can cover;

-- attempt to divide your Intents into what, where, why, and how questions to get an overview of the different types of queries;
+- attempt to divide your Intents into what, where, why, and how questions to get a sense of the different query types;

 - define between 10 and 100 Intents to get an overview of areas you should focus on (note that you must add at least two Intents, as we don't allow the AI to operate with fewer); and

 - give your Intents short, easily interpretable names.